upperlinecode/anti-bullying-python-functions/README.md

 ## The Lab

-Complete each challenge listed by coding out the methods described in the diet.rb file.
-Then code out your tests in the testdiet.rb file.
+Complete each challenge listed by coding out the functions described in the diet.py file.
+Then code out your tests in the testdiet.py file.
 Run those tests by entering `python testdiet.py` in the console / command line / terminal.